helmfile/helmfile/docs/proposals/towards-1.0.md

 Note that every breaking change should have an easy alternative way to achieve the same goal achieved using the removed functionality.

+## Backward compatibility

+v1 is backward-compatible with v0.x, except for the following breaking changes.

+Each breaking change has an easy alternative way to achieve the same goal achieved using the removed functionality.

+We also provide the alternative way in the latest v0.x release before v1.0.
+That way you can start using the alternative way today and be ready for v1.0.
+Note that in v0.x, some of those alternative ways are enabled only when `HELMFILE_V1MODE=true` is set.

+> Context:
+>
+> Even though Helmfile had been used in production environments [across multiple organizations](USERS.md), it had been considered to be in its early stage of development, hence versioned 0.x.
+>
+> Helmfile complies to Semantic Versioning 2.0.0 in which v0.x means that there could be backward-incompatible changes for every release.
+However, Helmfile has been very conservative about breaking changes, and we had no breaking change for a year or so before start thinking about v1.
+>
+> That said, you can expect Helmfile v1 to be backward-compatible as much as it was in v0.x.

 ## The changes in 1.0

 1. [Forbid the use of `environments` and `releases` within a single helmfile.yaml.gotmpl part](#forbid-the-use-of-environments-and-releases-within-a-single-helmfileyamlgotmpl-part)